The 5 Best Blue Mountains Day Trips From Sydney [2025 Reviews]

 You can also descend into the Jameson Valley on the Scenic Cableway cable car ride.
 And if you’re brave enough, you can ride on the Scenic Railway, which is the steepest railway in the world.

 Back on the outskirts of Sydney, you’ll visit the amazing Featherdale Wildlife Park.
 Here you can see native Australian crocodiles, Tasmanian devils, wombats, emus, and other fascinating animals.
+You might even get a chance to feed the baby wallabies.

 This tour concludes with a ferry ride along the Parramatta River, past the Sydney Opera House and under the Sydney Harbor Bridge, to Darling Harbor.
 It’s a great chance for you to take memorable photographs of your visit to Sydney.